Program Background

 This program is popularly known as the grants-in-aid—or GIA—program.
 The DNR has been delegated the responsibility of administering the funds appropriated by the legislature for the GIA program.

 Minnesota's GIA snowmobile trail system has grown to over 21,000 miles.
-The Minnesota Snowmobile Trails Assistance Program provides funding mostly for maintenance and grooming, though capital improvement grants for snowmobile trails are also available.
+The Minnesota Snowmobile Trails Assistance Program provides funding mostly for maintenance and grooming, though trail improvement grants for snowmobile trails are also available.

 Applications